-Each new educational thinker challenged my pre-conceptions about standard elements of traditional education standards such as grading, testing, and social reform.
-I was excited by the possibilities, but no one provided a concrete plan to make these ideas reality.
+Each new educational thinker challenged my preconceptions about standard elements of traditional education standards such as grading, testing, and social reform.
+I was excited by the possibilities, but no one provided a concrete plan to make these ideas a reality.

-Graduating college, I began teaching high school art during the academic year and spending summers at SuperCamp, an academic/life skills program for students built on cognitive and neuropsychological research.
+After graduating college, I began teaching high school art during the academic year and spending summers at SuperCamp, an academic/life skills program for students built on cognitive and neuropsychological research.
 I am fascinated by education built on an understanding of cognitive functions to fully engage the brain.
-After a few years I began looking into Montessori education and the more I learned about the Montessori Method the more I felt I was finding what education should be.
+After a few years, I began looking into Montessori education, and the more I learned about the Montessori Method the more I felt I was finding what education should be.